 Not all the tourist facilities will be open, and many hotels may be closed, but Santorini is gradually transforming into a year through travel destination.
 You will always find places to eat and drink – Lucky's Souvlaki in Thira never seems to close!

-Bonus for visiting Santorini in January – Probably the month with the least visitors!
+Bonus for going to Santorini in January – Probably the month with the least visitors!

-Downside for visiting Santorini in January – Forget about swimming!
+Downside for traveling to Santorini in January – Forget about swimming!

 Visiting Santorini in February

-February is a month much like January when it comes to visiting Santorini.
+February is a month much like January when it comes to Santorini.
 The water is still too cool to swim, and there can be a bit of a sea breeze.

-Bonus for visiting Santorini in February – A few more tourist facilities open.
+Bonus for spending time in Santorini in February – A few more tourist facilities open.
 Still low on visitors.

-Downside for visiting Santorini in February – Swimming is still not really possible.
+Downside of Santorini in February – Swimming is still not really possible.